 Plastic is all around us.
 We use it for almost everything, from storing leftovers to lining our drawers to packaging our food.
 But along with this convenience, we’ve created an enormous amount of plastic waste that makes its way into our landfills and oceans.
 If this sounds startling, you aren’t the only one!
 There are ways to reduce your plastic waste.

 And there are ways to clean the already amassed plastic waste.
-If you want to do that and bring a positive change to society and the environment at large, you could join a campaign that works towards collecting and decomposing plastic waste from different places or could start one such campaign.
+The most straightforward method would be to avail the services of a responsible rubbish removal bentleigh (or wherever it is you reside) agency.
+Alternatively, if you would like to bring a positive change to society and the environment at large, you could join a campaign that works towards collecting and decomposing plastic waste from different places or could start one such campaign.
 Whichever you choose, make sure you take some precautionary measures like using proper gloves (sites like unigloves.co.uk might prove helpful in this regard) and shoes to protect yourself from any bacteria or viruses that the waste might have.

 For now, let’s look at some of the ways to reduce further plastic waste:

 As you probably know, the environment is in big trouble.
 Global warming is on the rise, and sea levels are already threatening coastal cities.
 It doesn’t help that our oceans are being filled with trash.
 The worst part about this whole situation is that we, humans, are the ones responsible for this.
 It’s not a natural disaster.
 It’s not a plague of locusts.
 It’s not a super-volcano.
 It’s us.
 And we have to do something about it.